Pratik-on-Git/Backend-Notes/NodeJS.md

 #### ⚙️ Key Characteristics:
 * Uses HTTP Methods:
-    * GET → Retrieve data
+    * GET → Retrieve data from the server.
-    * POST → Create new data
+    * POST → Create & send new data to the server. [creating new resources]
-    * PUT → Update existing data
+    * PATCH → Update existing data on the server.
-  * DELETE → Remove data
+  * DELETE → Remove data from the server.

 * Each request is independent - the server doesn’t remember previous requests.
+* It defines fixed standards on how requests and responses should be structured.
 * Uses URLs to represent resources:
     * Example: